The Passion, the Fire, and the Colors of España

 (Best times April/May and Sept/Oct)

-A unique escorted small group tour of 12 days/11 nights, limited to only 6 to 12 guests.
+Experience the magic of Spain on this guided small group tour of 12 days/11 nights, limited to only 6 to 12 guests.
 Don’t delay and reserve your spots!

 12 Days/11 Nights (2 nights in Cordoba, 2 nights in Granada, 2 nights in Ronda, 3 nights in Sevilla, 2 nights in Madrid)

 Spain provides some of the richest cultural heritage to be found anywhere in Europe.
 It is an exotic and diverse country with an ancient history and heritage.
 Spain will dazzle you with architectural feats and artistic treats, enrich you with historic treasures and nourish you with sherry and tapas!
 From charismatic cities to sleepy villages dotted with white washed houses and olive groves, Spain never fails to open up travelers’ eyes, minds and hearts.

 Andalusia is the land of olive groves and rolling hills of almond blossoms, flamenco dancers and gypsy songs, bullfighting and fiestas.
 This fascinating region offers the visitor an incredible medley of sights, sounds, tastes and scents.
 The enduring influence of the Islamic culture (which ruled much of the Iberian Peninsula until the 12th century) lends an eastern feel to the region’s architecture and gastronomy, while the Romani and north-African population add a distinctive quality to the people of Andalusia.

 As your local host for the duration of your trip, I would like to take you straight to the soul of Spain by guiding you, not only to famous sites, but also to my favorite places off the beaten path where you can enjoy the rhythm of daily life.
 Whether you love culture, cuisine, family fun or a bit of everything, private tours are hand-crafted to your unique style for an unforgettable taste of Spain.